 Alex Donald Jackson, 29, was arrested Thursday morning and charged with one count of murder in the fatal mauling of 63-year-old Pamela Devitt, who was out for a jog in the Mojave desert on May 9 when she was attacked.
 Passing motorists witnessed the mauling and called 911.

 "When the deputy showed up, Dewitt was still alive.
 Paramedics thought she would live," Lt.
 John Corina of the Los Angeles County Sheriff's Department's Homicide Division told ABCNews.com.
 But she died on the way to the hospital, Corina said.

 An autopsy revealed that Devitt had died of blood loss attributed to sharp-force trauma.
 She sustained approximately 150 to 200 puncture wounds, Corina said.

-When an officer arrived at the scene, one of the dogs was still mauling Devitt, Corina said.
-The deputy approached, and the dog ran off but soon turned around and came at the officer, he added.
-The deputy fired a shot and the dog ran off again, only to turn around a moment later and come at the officer a second time, according to Corina, who added the dog took off again after the officer fired a second shot.
+When an officer arrived at the scene, one of the dogs was still mauling Devitt, according to Corina.
+The deputy approached, and the dog ran off but soon turned around and came at the officer.
+He fired a shot, and the dog ran off again, only to turn around a moment later and come at the officer a second time.
+The officer fired a second shot, and the dog again took off, Corina said.

-Corina said that the dogs, which appeared to be of varying ages, were all fully grown.
-He said that they were with the Los Angeles County Department of Animal Control, and would likely be euthanized.
+Corina said that the dogs, which appear to be of varying ages, were all fully grown.
+He said that they were currently with the Los Angeles County Department of Animal Control, and would likely be euthanized.